 Trade schools, which are also referred to as technical schools or vocational schools, differ from traditional colleges because they offer career training in specific fields, rather than the general education you can expect from an undergraduate degree.
 In addition, trade schools often train students in a shorter time frame than a traditional four-year college — and at a lower cost.

-If you’re interested in one of these programs, you might be considering if trade school loans are right for you.
+If you’re interested in training for a specific career at a trade school, you may be wondering if trade school loans are right for you.